Privacy, HIPAA, and Patient Data Security

 How It Happens: - Hospital uses EHR data to train internal AI models (argues this is “healthcare operations” under HIPAA) - Hospital sells or shares data with AI companies for model development - AI companies claim data is “de-identified” (but see re-identification risks above) - Patients rarely informed their data is being used this way

-Google/Ascension Partnership (2019): - Google gained access to 50 million patient records from Ascension health system - Project Nightingale aimed to develop AI tools - Patients not informed about data sharing - Raised widespread concern about tech companies accessing medical data without consent
+Google/Ascension Partnership (2019): - Public reporting described a large data-services and clinical-tool relationship involving Ascension records; exact access, purpose, safeguards, and legal roles require primary contract or regulator evidence - Project Nightingale aimed to develop AI tools - Public controversy included questions about patient notice and expectations - Raised widespread concern about tech companies accessing medical data without consent

 Ethical Concerns: - Patients trust physicians with data for their care, not for commercial AI development - “De-identification” often insufficient to protect privacy - Profit motive misaligned with patient privacy interests - Disproportionate impact on vulnerable populations (data from safety-net hospitals used without consent)